odicforcesounds/The-Challenge/docs/README.md

 - [Monkey Style](./textos/README.md): **If Time is built within Our Self's, then Time is Our Self's, as result of Time it Self!**

-[JavaScript](https://odicforcesounds.bandcamp.com/album/spiritual-algorithm) and [computer technology](https://odicforcesounds.bandcamp.com/track/just-a-technical-skill-set) is all about logic.
+[JavaScript](https://odicforcesounds.bandcamp.com/track/dive-into-the-world-of-javascript) and [Computer Technology](https://odicforcesounds.bandcamp.com/track/just-a-technical-skill-set) is all about Logic.

 Then we split the problem into several pieces..